MSchabel/developers-community/pages/documents/ConversationalAI/ConversationBuilder/Dialogs/dialogs.md

 1. In the dialogs panel on the left, click <img style="width:25px" src="img/ConvoBuilder/icon_ellipsis_dialogs.png"> (3-dot icon) beside the dialog's name.
 2. Select **Duplicate Dialog**.

+    The dialog is duplicated.

+    You might want to rename the copy.
+It is given a standard name based on the element name and bot name.

 ### Close the dialog